-As of September 30, 2020, 2019 and 2018, respectively, the Authority had \$7.5 billion, \$7.2 billion, and \$7.0 billion of capital assets (net of depreciation).
-This includes wastewater collection, wastewater treatment, water distribution systems, deep tunnel systems, purchased capacity, capital equipment and construction in progress.
-The Authority's net capital assets increased by approximately \$250.4, or 3.5%, during fiscal year 2020 and increased by approximately \$264.3 million, or 3.8%, during fiscal year 2019, primarily due to continued capital spending in accordance with the Authority's capital improvement program.
+As of September 30, 2021, 2020, and 2019, respectively, the Authority had \$7.7 billion, \$7.5 billion, and \$7.2 billion of capital assets (net of depreciation).
+This includes wastewater collection, wastewater treatment, water distribution systems, deep tunnel systems, purchased capacity, buildings, capital equipment, and construction in progress.
+The Authority's net capital assets increased by approximately \$261.2, or 3.5%, during fiscal year 2021 and increased by approximately \$250.4 million, or 3.5%, during fiscal year 2020, primarily due to continued capital spending in accordance with the Authority's capital improvement program.
 See note 4 to the financial statements for more information on capital assets.